How To Check If Motherboard Is Receiving Power

 Nowadays, some motherboards might not have an LED built onto them, and some only have lights that glow to indicate a particular problem.

 If your motherboard falls into either of these categories, you may not be able to rely on this step to help you judge whether or not your board is receiving power.

-Another common indicator on modern motherboards is a dual eight segment display, whereby numbers and letters can be displayed in order show error codes.
+Another common indicator on modern motherboards is a dual eight-segment display, whereby numbers and letters can be displayed in order to show error codes.